voltdatalab/prego/what.md

 ### Find a tool

 In prego you can browse around to find the tools you want to work with for data journalism and other data-related projects.
-We add the tools we get to know from basically every field, from javascript libraries for graphics to publishing templates and cool APIs.
+We add the tools we get to know from basically every field, from javascript libraries for dataviz to publishing templates and cool APIs.

 This work is mostly a compilation list, so there is no attribution required whatsoever and we do not own any copyrights to any tools here, we just link to the source.